-In 2006, the U.S. Trade Representative noted that Kazakhstan had made "progress" by improving its enforcement regime.
-But, Kazakhstan has still not met all of its commitments under the 1992 U.S.-Kazakhstan Trade Agreement (in force, February 18, 1993).
-In particular, several deficiencies remain in its legal regime and overall enforcement, especially criminal enforcement, is particularly weak.
-There are very few convictions reported and only minimal penalties assessed according to official statistics issued by the government.
-Poor enforcement has resulted, in part, due to a high burden of proof in criminal cases combined with a lack of adequate resources.
+Kazakhstan has not met all of its commitments under the 1992 U.S.-Kazakhstan Trade Agreement (in force, February 18, 1993).
+In particular, several deficiencies remain in its legal regime, and overall enforcement, especially criminal enforcement, is particularly weak.
+There have been very few convictions reported and only minimal penalties assessed according to official statistics issued by the government.
+Poor enforcement is the result, in part, of a high burden of proof in criminal cases, and an absence of proper resources.

-Kazakhstan did improve its IPR enforcement laws, especially in 2005, with the adoption of a package of IPR reforms, but it has not undertaken enough actual enforcement to date, especially against organized crime syndicates to stem its high piracy levels.
+In 2006, the U.S. Trade Representative noted that Kazakhstan had made "progress" by improving its enforcement regime with the adoption of several legal reforms in the preceding years.
+Kazakhstan did improve its IPR enforcement laws - especially in 2005 - with the adoption of a package of IPR reforms.
+But, it has not undertaken enough actual enforcement to date, especially against organized crime syndicates, to stem its high piracy levels, nor has it adopted all of the promised legal reforms.
 Development of a modern IPR regime in Kazakhstan will benefit local as well as foreign rights holders.
-The software and recording industries, for example, consider Kazakhstan the most promising marketplace of the C.I.S. region, behind only Russia and Ukraine.
+The software and recording industries consider Kazakhstan the most promising marketplace of the C.I.S. region, behind only Russia and Ukraine.

 The Copyright Law was amended in 1996, and further amended in 2004 and 2005.
 The 2004 amendments provided the long-sought explicit protection for pre-existing foreign works and sound recordings.
-Kazakhstan joined the Berne Convention (1999); the Geneva Phonograms Convention (2001), providing a point of attachment for foreign sound recordings; and, it joined the two WIPO digital treaties, the WCT and WPPT, effective in 2004.
+Kazakhstan joined the Berne Convention (1999); the Geneva Phonograms Convention (2001) which provided a point of attachment for foreign sound recordings; and, it joined the two WIPO digital treaties, the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT), effective in 2004.
+In 2007, the U.S. Government and the Government of Kazakhstan held bilateral discussions on Kazakhstan's World Trade Organization (WTO) accession.
+Kazakhstan's law does not currently comply with the WTO TRIPS Agreement, and it needs to do so before Kazakhstan can be allowed to accede.